 For example, the cheapest paid plan is $4/month billed annually but it’s $7/month if you pay as you go.

 Weebly offers flexibility for your blog’s domain.
 You can purchase a domain directly from Weebly, use one that you already own, or use Weebly’s free subdomain while you get the hang of the platform.

 Customer Service and Support

-Customer service is at the same level across Weebly’s plans with options for email and chat ticket submission or access to the community forum.
-The only improvement on Support that you get with a paid plan is the ability to call and talk to a tech.
+Customer service is at the same level across Weebly’s plans with options for email and chat ticket submissions or access to the community forum.
+Their online help is spotty.

 Support comes in slightly fewer languages than site translation: Chinese, German, Spanish, French, Italian, Portuguese, Dutch, Swedish, and Japanese.